RoadieHQ/marketing-site/content/docs/custom-plugins/examples/index.md

 ### Proxying request via the backend

 The simplest way to store and use credentials to third party endpoints is to use the proxy within your Roadie application.
-You can configure proxies to target any endpoints available on the internet and you can assign Roadie managed secrets to authenticate against these endpoints when your custom plugin contacts them.
+You can configure proxies to target any endpoints available on the internet, and you can assign Roadie managed secrets to authenticate against these endpoints when your custom plugin contacts them.
 To have a closer look how proxies work and how you can use them to your advantage, take a look at the [more in-depth documentation on proxies](/docs/custom-plugins/connectivity/proxy/)

 ### Proxying requests via the Broker